ztessler/pygridgen/README.rst

 Basics
 ~~~~~~

-Provided that all of the shared C libraries are installed as covered in per the instructions below, the remaining python depedencies are the following:
+Provided that all of the shared C libraries are installed, the remaining python depedencies are the following:

 * numpy
 * matplotlib